victronenergy/dynamic-ess/README.md

 a token is needed to be able to get the required information.
 This token will then be used instead of your VRM credentials.
 See [create an access token](#create_an_access_token) below on how to do that.

-Furthermore you will need to fill out the longitude and latitude of your PV system.

 While it is probably possible to deduct the country based on the longitude and latitude, it is a lot easier if you fill it out yourself.
 So you will need to